kapelner/QC_Math_390.03-02_Spr_2016/README.md

 I *want* you to come to office hours!
 My office hours are:

-Time: TBA
-Location: Kiely Hall 604 (my office)
+Time TBA at Kiely Hall 604 (my office)

 ## Grades and Class Standing